lermana/nyc_dob_analysis/report.md

 as well as the paid-to-imposed ratios, all broken out by hearing year and by violation type, for 2017 - 2019.

 We can see that `Construction` violations account for the lion's share of both the number of issued penalties and the total dollar-value of imposed penalties.
-Additionally, we can see that `Construction` violations show a poor paid-to-imposed ratio, which when paired with the outsized contributions to `Normalized Violation Counts` leads to a large percentage of violations not being paid.
+Additionally, we can see that `Construction` violations show a poor paid-to-imposed ratio, which when paired with the out-sized contributions to `Normalized Violation Counts` leads to a large percentage of violations not being paid.
 It would seem, then, that `Construction` violations are driving much of the recent declines in overall paid-to-imposed ratio.
 The large increase in the issuance of these violations (as show in [figure 7](#figure-7)) supports the idea that developers treat violation receipt as simply a cost of doing business.
 The decline we see in breaking out penalty payment by violation type suggests that some developers may even look at these violations as a _pay-as-you-wish_ cost of doing business.

 For instance, with a paid-to-imposed ratio of just 34% in 2018 but a 80% contribution to all penalty dollars imposed, `Construction` penalties in 2018 single-handedly accounted for 73% of all violation-dollars imposed that year not being paid.